 Research by leading price comparison site, MoneySuperMarket, shows that cars in the highest bracket (41-50) cost drivers £906.08 annually to insure on average.
 In comparison, cars in the lowest band groups (1-10) cost £657.29 on average.

 Looking across the UK, drivers in the City of London, London’s West End and West Central London have the largest proportion of enquiries for car in the highest groups.
 The most popular cars in these groups include the Land Rover Range, BMW X5, Tesla Model-3, Jaguar XF and BMW 530.
+This of course does not include business insurance, such as private hire taxi insurance.

 At the opposite end of the scale, residents in Dumfries and Galloway, Llandrindod Wells and Swansea have the largest proportion of enquiries in groups 1-10.